nick-novak/Goals-n-such/something-new/march.md

 03/24/2016
 ---
 A SarcMark is a punctuation mark to emphasis that a written phase or sentence was meant to be said sarcastically.

+03/25/2016
+---
+Easter will not fall on my birthday again until 2157.

+03/26/2106
+---
+How to implement Formspree.io with Ajax and send confirmation/failure messages instead of the default formspree confirmation page.
+Blog post about this to follow.

+03/27/2106
+---
+Golden Birthday: a person's birthday when they turn the age of their birth date.
+Like this year, I turned 27 on March 27th.

+03/28/2106
+---
+Doxing is the Internet-based practice of researching and broadcasting personally identifiable information about an individual.

+03/29/2106
+---
+Jackson Browne originally wrote and recorded "These Days".

+03/30/2016
+---
+Febreze was nearly a flop, but a marketing strategies focused on Febreze as a reward once the cleaning task was completed changed it all.
+Once the cleaning routine was completed, ads showed people spraying Febreze and then relaxing.
+The idea of treating yourself to something that smelled as clean as it was, allowed for the sale or Febreze to skyrocket.

+03/31/2016
+---
+The government uses a Micro-purchase Marketplace to allow developers and companies to bid on their open source issues. [link](https://micropurchase.18f.gov/)